Open-Wide/OWSimpleDom/README.md

 Bonus operators
 -----------------------------
  * css_inline : provides a simple css inliner for your mailing.
- This only supports declaration order of selectors (for example, #ids are as important as .classes)
+ Warning : It doesn't support css selector priority (for example, #ids are as important as .classes.
+You need declare css rules in apply order.)